I’ve been back at work for two weeks now after being on furlough since we went into lockdown at the end of March.

 Will we still have a locked-door policy?
 Do we only include procedures that are essential or indicated rather than carrying out the same tests, (for example a visual field test), on every patient?
 Will we triage over the phone or via video rather than in practice?
 Will we carry on working in bubbles?
 At this stage, I don’t think anyone knows.

 For me personally, I love the new equipment.
 It’s brilliant, future-proof and has altered how we test sight.
 I’m happy working longer days.
 They’re consecutive so I get four days off to write my blog and my optometry columns and to do house stuff.
 I don’t mind early starts and I’d rather do three long days than four short.
 I miss the rest of the team though; we’re friends as well as colleagues, though our little bubble is great.
 As for scrubs and PPE?
 I can see a modified version becoming the new normal in optometry.
 I miss wearing my nice work clothes, jewellery and lipstick, (it comes off on the mask), but it’s actually rather nice not straightening my hair and wondering what to wear.
 That was the old normal.Disclosure: Like most blogs, this post may contain affiliate links (from which I might make a small commission if you make a purchase).
 Such links are identified with an asterisk *.
-Gifted items are identified as such in the notes section at the foot of the post where you can shop this post.
+Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post.
 You can shop all of my looks from all of my posts here: https://www.shopltk.com/explore/whatlizzyloves Thank you for reading and supporting my blog.